Find out why PG&E pays incentives and learn about oversight and funding of the rebate programs. Also, find your local Trade Pro manager.

 IMPORTANT: Confirm that the service address on the customer's PG&E bill matches the installation address.
 The service address is listed on page 3 of the customer's energy statement.

 The account number is found on page 3 of the customer’s energy statement.
-Business customers may also contact our Business Customer Service Center at 1-800-468-4743 to retrieve their account number.
+Business customers may also contact Business Customer Service to retrieve their account number.
 They’ll have to provide their service address.

 Get step-by-step help with your Energy Insight online account, from signing in to adding new programs.
 Also, learn how to add or remove users.